 This is a basic course in which the student will be provided with information about mental retardation and mental illness and how to deal with these illnesses.
 The student will also be provided information concerning alcohol and substance abuse, persons with physical disabilities, dealing with the elderly population, dealing with juveniles, and crisis intervention techniques.
-Objectives are addressed as specified by the Criminal Justice Standards and Training Commission.

-Communications (3)
+Interviewing and Report Writing (3)

-This is a basic course in which the student will be introduced to report writing, interviewing, taking statements, and the use of telecommunications.
-Objectives are addressed as specified by the Criminal Justice Standards and Training Commission.
+This is a basic course in which the student will be introduced to note taking, interviewing, taking statements and report writing.